Hoggis/pythonML/README.md

 Each of the sections will have their own README which will describe what is in each section.

 ## Main objectives of this project
-- Refresh knowledge with NumPy, Panda, Matplotlib, Seaborn
+- Refresh knowledge with NumPy, Pandas, Matplotlib, Seaborn
 - Become comfortable with Machine Learning